momentohq/client-sdk-go/README.template.md

 ### Error Handling

-Errors that occur in calls to `ScsClient` methods are surfaced to developers as part of the return values of the calls, as opposed to by throwing exceptions.
-This makes them more visible, and allows your IDE to be more helpful in ensuring that you've handled the ones you care about.
-(For more on our philosophy about this, see our blog post on why [Exceptions are bugs](https://www.gomomento.com/blog/exceptions-are-bugs).
-And send us any feedback you have!)

 The preferred way of interpreting the return values from `ScsClient` methods is using a `switch` statement to match and handle the specific response type.
 Here's a quick example: